 Services offered by Senior Life Solutions include: A confidential, comprehensive, psychiatric evaluation, group and individual therapy, family therapy, medication education, psychiatric medication management, dietary consults, resource development, and discharge planning.
 Each participant receives an individualized treatment plan that reflects his or her goals and objectives.

-Weekly reports are sent to each participant’s primary care physician, who will also be consulted regarding medication changes as needed.
+Reports are sent to each participant’s primary care physician, who will also be consulted regarding medication changes as needed.

 Group therapy is a type of psychotherapy that involves one or more therapists working with several people at the same time.
 Group members help each other by sharing information, as well as their strengths, which can boost self-esteem and confidence.
 By interacting with other members and receiving feedback from the group and the therapist, each member of the group gains a greater understanding of him or herself.